hemanth110702/Bus-Seat-Allocation/README.md

 ### THANK YOU

-Note: To get better expierience of the website, click on the link below
+Note: To get a better experience on this website, click on the link below
 https://hemanth110702.github.io/bus-seat-allocation/